particle-iot/docs/src/content/reference/firmware.md

 but not the system code, so cloud connectivity is maintained.

 ### Waiting for the system

-The [waitUntil](#waituntil) function can be used to wait for something that the system is doing, such as waiting for WiFi to be ready or the cloud to be connected.
+The [waitUntil](#waituntil) function can be used to wait for soemthing to happen.
+Typically this is waiting for something that the system is doing, such as waiting for WiFi to be ready or the cloud to be connected.